Dance Trips to Vienna

 Day 7 - travel day

 • First, fill out the inquiry form to see if space is still available.
-WE highly recommend inquiring early as our trips have incredibly limited space, with only about 20 people attending each ball, and we often receive more inquiries than we can accommodate.
+We highly recommend inquiring early as our trips have incredibly limited space, with only about 20 people attending each ball, and we often receive more inquiries than we can accommodate.

 Be aware that decisions for the February ball season are typically finalized by the end of August.
 Each year, we negotiate for a limited number of tickets, so early registration is crucial for securing your spot in this exclusive experience.